vekatze/neut/book/src/overview.md

 - Predictable automatic memory management
 - The ability to achieve both of the above without additional type annotations

 Neut doesn't use a GC.
-Instead, it takes a _type-directed approach_ for memory management.
+Instead, it takes a type-directed approach for memory management.

-## What Does it Look Like?
+## Code Example

-Like the following:
+A typical program looks as follows:

 ```neut
 // the obligatory hello world